OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

-    - **Virtualization**: The process by which the operating system takes a physical resource (such as the processor, or memory, or a disk) and transforms it into a more general, more powerful, more secure, and easier-to-use virtual version of itself.
+    - **Virtualization**: The process by which the operating system takes a physical resource (such as the processor, or memory, or a disk) and transforms it into a more general, more powerful, more secure, and easier-to-use virtual version of itself
-    - **Concurrency**: Managed by the operating system and/or the programming langauge, the situation in which multiple computations happen at the same time.
+    - **Concurrency**: Managed by the operating system and/or the programming langauge, the situation in which multiple computations happen at the same time
-    - **Persistence**: The process of storing data in a computer system, as a way of ensuring that data survives after the ending of the process that created it.
+    - **Persistence**: The process of storing data in a computer system, as a way of ensuring that data survives after the ending of the process that created it

     ###### [Return](#systems-introduction) to the *Systems Introduction* module